uber/uberscriptquery/README.md

 UberScriptQuery is a script query wrapper to run Spark SQL jobs.

-Apache Spark is a great tool to do data processing, and people usually end up writing a lot of similar Spark jobs.
-There is quite some development cost to write and maintain all these jobs.
-Also Spark is still mostly for developers.
-Other people like data analyst or data scientist may still feel a big learning curve to use Spark.
+Why did we build this?
+Apache Spark is a great tool to do data processing, yet people usually end up writing many similar Spark jobs.
+There is substantial development cost to write and maintain all these jobs.
+Additionally, Spark is still mostly for developers, and other people such as data analysts or data scientists may still feel that Spark has a steep learning curve.

-To make Spark further easier, we could define a high level SQL-like DSL (Domain Specific Language) on top of Spark.
-Then people could use use that DSL to write Spark jobs without worrying out Spark internal details.

-Another benefit to define such DSL is to break complicated logic or SQL query to declarative script.
-Such script will be easy to review and maintain.

-This project presents UberScriptQuery, a SQL-like DSL to make writing Spark jobs super easy!
+To make Spark easier, we define a high level SQL-like DSL (Domain Specific Language) on top of Spark.
+People can use that DSL to write Spark jobs without worrying about Spark internal details.
+Another benefit to define such a DSL is to break up complicated logic or SQL query to a declarative script, which is easy to review and maintain.
+Our result?
+UberScriptQuery, a SQL-like DSL to make writing Spark jobs super easy.

 DSL Example
 ============

-Following is a quick example for the UberScriptQuery DSL.
-It queries data from mysql database and hadoop file, joins them together and saves result to another mysql data table.
+The following is a quick example for the UberScriptQuery DSL.
+It queries data from a MySQL database and Hadoop file, joins them together, and saves the result to another MySQL data table.

 ```
 -- Define variables